TUT’s Interface magazine 2/2018 has now been published:

 - Biomaterials and Tissue Engineering Group (BioTE)

-The joint institute of the University of Tampere (UTA) and the Tampere University of Technology (TUT)
+Until 31.12.2018 BioMediTech was the joint institute of the University of Tampere (UTA) and the Tampere University of Technology (TUT).

 (Arvo building, 5th floor)